jwodder/ghutil/README.rst

 ^^^^^^

 ``gh issue close <issue> ...``
-   Close one or more issues
+   Close one or more issues/PRs

 ``gh issue comments [--since <timestamp>] <issue>`` Show comments on an issue/PR as JSON